ItaiAxelrad/open-spec/docs/_partials/083100 Access Doors and Panels2.md

    1. Bright, Directional Polish:
       1. No. 4 finish.
    1. When polishing is completed, passivate and rinse surfaces.
 Remove embedded foreign matter and leave surfaces chemically clean.

-   1. EXECUTION
+## Execution

 1. PREPARATION
    1. Advise installers of other work about specific requirements relating to access door and floor door installation, including sizes of openings to receive access door and frame, as well as locations of supports, inserts, and anchoring devices.
 1. INSTALLATION
    1. Comply with manufacturer's written instructions for installing access doors and frames.
    1. Set frames accurately in position and attach securely to supports with plane of face panels aligned with adjacent finish surfaces.
    1. ADJUSTING AND CLEANING
    1. Adjust doors and hardware after installation for proper operation.
    1. Remove and replace doors and frames that are warped, bowed, or otherwise damaged.
-1. END OF SECTIONTHIS PAGE INTENTIONALLY BLANK